Last updated

 Is StoneNest free like Deepnest?

-No. StoneNest is subscription software — $69/mo Founders rate for the first 25 shops, then $99/mo Full — not free like Deepnest.
+No. StoneNest is subscription software — $69/mo Early Adopter rate for the first 25 shops, then $99/mo Full — not free like Deepnest.
 There's a 7-day full free trial with no card required, a free Estimator Mode with no DXF import or export, and a free web tool at /try/ if you want a slab count before paying for anything.

 See what your own job nests to